What are stretch sensors?

 Why are you supplying the 10-channel circuit with the kit?

 Each 10-channel circuit allows you to connect up to ten sensors at a time.
-Our 10-channel circuits turn the raw analogue signal from the sensors into digital data you can use.
+Our 10-channel circuits turn the raw analog signal from the sensors into digital data you can use.

 What is the best way to work with StretchSense?

-We aim to ensure our customers have the smoothest journey from discovery of sensing technology, product prototyping and mass production.
-A great starting place is to try one of our evaluation kits which are designed to be generic sensor kits for engineers and product developers to start testing with.
+We aim to ensure our customers have the smoothest journey from the discovery of sensing technology to product prototyping and mass production.
+A great starting place is to try one of our evaluation kits, which are designed to be generic sensor kits for engineers and product developers to start testing with.